Windows OS Hub

 Install-WindowsFeature -Name FS-iSCSITarget-Server

-Then create a virtual disk on your iSCSI server.
-To do it, go to Server Manager -> File and Storage Services -> iSCSI and click To create an iSCSI virtual disk, start the New iSCSI Virtual Disk Wizard.
+Then create a virtual disk on your iSCSI target server.
+To do it, go to Server Manager -> File and Storage Services -> iSCSI and click New iSCSI Virtual Disk.

-At the Access Servers step, specify the servers (iSCSI initiators) that will be able to connect to the iSCSI target by selecting one of the following connection options:
+At the Access Servers step, specify which servers (iSCSI initiators) that will be able to connect to the iSCSI target by selecting one of the following connection options:

-• IQN (you will have to enable iSCSI initiator on your server first and copy its IQN);
+• IQN (you will have to enable the iSCSI initiator on your server first and copy its IQN)

 Let’s use the IP address option.